terminal-labs/terminal-labs.github.io/readme.rst

-This is the code for Terminal Labs's Vagrant boxes.
+This is the code for Terminal Labs' Vagrant boxes.
 =======================================================